 But then how will Ariel work?

-Let us discover this with activity in augmented reality, realized with Zapworks, where you can transform your mobile devices – smartphones or tablets – into the Ariel satellite, hunting for exotic atmospheres.
+Let us discover this with activity in augmented reality, realized with Cospaces and Merge Cube, where you can transform your mobile devices – smartphones or tablets – into the Ariel satellite, hunting for exotic atmospheres.
 This is a digital experiment aimed at understanding the analysis of the atmospheres of planets outside the Solar System.
 How different will they be from that of the Earth?

 Among the planets selected by the research group of the Ariel mission, we can find L98-59B, GJ436 b e HAT-P-32b.

-The catalogue of objects which will be observed by Ariel will be populated by planets which have different properties since the mission will study the features of the atmosphere and composition for each kind of planet and star known: rocky planets (more similar to the Earth), gaseous planets (such as Jupiter) and those with intermediary features (i.e. planets similar to Neptune).
+The catalogue of objects which Ariel will observe will be populated by planets which have different properties since the mission will study the features of the atmosphere and composition for each kind of planet and star known: rocky planets (more similar to the Earth), gaseous planets (such as Jupiter) and those with intermediary features (i.e. planets identical to Neptune).
 These latter planets, with atmospheres as extended as those of giant planets, but with a much lower mass and size, are considered very interesting by the researchers to understand the mechanisms of their formation.

 The three planets selected for this interactive experience in augmented reality fall into these three categories and will be useful for three types of planets which Ariel will observe: